 Take your time and research the company or business opportunity extensively.
 A simple way to do this is through a Google search.
 If someone has been burned in the past by the company they may have written a negative review — dig around and see what you find both negative and positive.
 Searching by the company’s name and the keywords “scam” or “reviews” will populate the quickest results.
 Make sure you go beyond the first page of the search results — sometimes negative reviews get buried.

 Check the BBB and the Ripoff Report.

 The Ripoff Report is a website where consumers from around the globe can file complaints against companies and businesses.
-The website consists of consumer generated reviews and covers a wide variety of topics such as … checking and credit card theft, unscrupulous business practices, and fraudulent employment and business opportunities.
+The site consists of user-generated reviews and covers a wide variety of topics such as … checking and credit card theft, unscrupulous business practices, and fraudulent employment and business opportunities.
 Use the search function to explore potential clients, employers, and business opportunities.

 People that are promoting scams do not want to be found!
 Look for names, photos, company histories and bios, active social media profiles, and contact information.
-Scammers like to hide behind fake phone numbers, P.O. boxes, and elusive online accounts — so try to contact them and get additional information on their company or opportunity.
-If a name is given on their website, search on LinkedIn to see if their information correlates to what’s on their website.
-If they’re not publicly visible this should be a red flag warning to you.
+Scammers like to hide behind fake phone numbers, P.O. boxes, and elusive online accounts — so try to communicate with them and get additional information on their company or opportunity.
+If a CEO or Founder’s name is given on their website, search on LinkedIn to see if their data correlates to what’s on their website.
+If they’re not publicly visible, this should be a red flag warning to you.